zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 An asset in Zeitgeist could be:

-- units of the ZTG token (on the Battery Park testnet, this token is known as ZBP - but in SDK and CLI commands, and in this page, both ZTG and ZBP are called ZTG)
+- units of the ZTG token (on the Battery Station testnet, this token is known as ZBS - but in SDK and CLI commands, and in this page, both ZTG and ZBS are called ZTG)
 - An outcome asset, representing 1 ZTG only _once_ the market has finalised and _if_ the corresponding outcome is what the market resolved to.